dell/cosi/README.md

 This project is a Go module (see golang.org Module information for explanation).
 The dependencies for this project are in the go.mod file.

-To build the source, execute `make clean build`.
+To build the source, execute `make build`.

 To build an image, execute `make podman`.